Heritage Crafts

 The Whitechapel Bell Foundry premises were sold, and casting under the Whitechapel name was transferred to Westley Group Ltd. Whites of Appleton Ltd bell hangers purchased pattern equipment to continue making Whitechapel components and a new tuning machine which enables them to offer a high standard of tuning to church bells.
 Whitechapel musical handbells are available to purchase from Bells of Whitechapel Ltd, along with the entire range of Whitechapel presentation bells, door bells, bracket bells and ships bells, all of which continue to be cast and finished in London.

-This is now being used in bell design and innovation has leapt forward Until this computer programme there was not much further that bells could go harmonically.
-Now that we are able to design and create new harmonic relationships within a bell, and as the sound contains the meaning, new contexts become possible outside where we usually think of bells; in a religious context, Big Ben, sea bouys, school bells, carillons, etc. ( from Marcus Verdette).
+Marcus Vergette is using finite element analysis in bell design.
+Until this computer programme there was not much further that bells could go harmonically.
+Now that we are able to design and create new harmonic relationships within a bell, and as the sound contains the meaning, new contexts become possible outside where we usually think of bells; in a religious context, Big Ben, sea bouys, school bells, carillons, etc. ( from Marcus Vergette).

 References